 Work at the Little Museum

 The Little Museum is not so little anymore.
-If you want to join our dynamic and talented team, keep an eye on this page.
+If you want to join our award-winning team, keep an eye on this page.

 Please note: Applicants must be unemployed at least one year to be eligible for this role

 Hours: 19.5 hours per week including one weekend day

 As a tour guide in the Little Museum of Dublin, you will work at the reception desk, greeting visitors, working a till and credit card machine, and providing information to visitors.
 You will also serve as a tour guide giving tours to groups on the hour.
 This requires you to memorise and present a script.

 You will also be asked to help with other tasks such as helping prepare for exhibitions or special events, cleaning the museum and staffing events.
 The ideal candidate is someone responsible and charming who loves acting and meeting people.